SutekhVRC/VibeCheck/docs/AvatarSetup.md

 VibeCheck isn't attached to any unity prefabs/setups.
 You can use VibeCheck with any animator logic you want to make, as long as you are sending a float parameter to VibeCheck.
 This could be a single VRChat Contact Receiver script, or a complex feature set where an animator sends different float values to different motors on a toy.
 This can allow fun interactions with your avatar like slapping a butt or pulling a chain etc.

+## OSC

+- VibeCheck can be configured so that each feature/motor of a toy is assigned to different OSC addresses.
+- VibeCheck only reads Float parameters.
+- If you add a parameter to an avatar remember to refresh the OSC config.
+I do this by deleting the OSC configuration files for my avatars and then changing out and back in to my avatar.
+The button in game never works for me.

 # Premade Prefabs

 **When adding a prefab remember to refresh your avatar's OSC config!**